NHSDigital/integration-adaptor-nhais/MISSING_SEQUENCE_DETECTION.md

 # Missing interchange sequence detection

-In rare occasion of an in-code exception there is a chance, that a sequence number will be generated and registered in NHAIS database as used but due to the error no message will be sent with that number.
+It is possible, however unlikely, that the adaptor may generate a sequence number before encountering an exception and aborting the transaction.
+In such cases, the sequence number then becomes redundant and can cause the sequencing to break with gaps being sent onto the HA and stored within the adaptors state database.

-Such situation will produce gaps in sequence numbers sent to HA
+This could happen for both Outbound and Inbound transactions.

 This document describes how to produce a report on missing sequence numbers.